-- be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences - issue Provisional Statements - issue Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines - register small society lotteries below prescribed thresholds - issue Prize Gaming Permits - receive and endorse Temporary Use Notices - receive Occasional Use Notices - provide information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange') - maintain registers of the permits and licences that are issued under these functions - issue Club Machine Permits to Commercial Clubs - grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - receive notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines - Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits
+- be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences - ii. issue Provisional Statements - iii. issue Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines - iv. register small society lotteries below prescribed thresholds - v. issue Prize Gaming Permits - vi. receive and endorse Temporary Use Notices - vii. receive Occasional Use Notices - viii. provide information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange') - ix. maintain registers of the permits and licences that are issued under these functions - x. issue Club Machine Permits to Commercial Clubs - xi. grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - xii. receive notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines - xiii.
+Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits is regulated by the Gambling Commission via Operating Licences.

-It should be noted that Licensing Authorities are not involved in licensing remote gambling at all, which is regulated by the Gambling Commission via Operating Licences.
+It should be noted that licensing authorities are not involved in licensing remote gambling at all, which